willianathompson/osticket-Post-Install-Config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-3. Set Up Ticketing Categories and Departments
-Purpose: Organize your tickets by category and department to streamline ticket management.
-Steps:
-In the Admin Panel, go to Manage > Departments to create new departments (e.g., Sales, IT Support, Billing).
-Go to Manage > Ticket Forms to configure ticket categories and custom fields, ensuring tickets are routed appropriately.
-Assign each department a mailbox for ticket creation, if required, and set permissions for who can access certain departments.
-Proper categorization helps improve the efficiency and structure of your helpdesk operations.
+Ticketing categories and departments were successfully set up to streamline ticket management.
+New departments (e.g., Sales, IT Support, Billing) were created under Admin Panel > Manage > Departments, and ticket categories with custom fields were configured in Manage > Ticket Forms to ensure proper routing.
+Each department was assigned a mailbox for ticket creation, and permissions were set to control access to specific departments, enhancing the efficiency and structure of the helpdesk operations.

 </p>
 <br />